my-soc/Rosetta/README.md

 # Rosetta
 Rosetta is a research project for machine learning applications in the cybersecurity space.
 The main interface to the project is a GraphQL API service with query capabilities to automate the following:
-1- Fake log messages in different formats.
+- Fake log messages in different formats.
-2- Convert one log format into another.
+- Convert one log format into another.
-4- Training a machine learning models on your own data.
+- Train a machine learning models on your own data.
-3- Test pre-trained and your own machine learning models.
+- Test pre-trained and your own machine learning models.

 ## Installation